geekpradd/geekpradd.github.io/life/post.md

 I couldn't figure out who I was.
 Was I the innocent kid from APSN or the geek who writes lots of code or the studious jerk in school who had no standards in order to survive?

 I didn't know and I still don't.
 And for that I am glad.
 Glad that I could leave that place, make friends here.
-Be more like the cool modern geek that I am from inside.
+Be more like the person that I am from the inside.
 And I am glad that I could talk to you about random topics whether it be Indian society, to careers, to movies.

 As Batman says
 > It's not who you are underneath, it's what you do that defines you